 A Sprint can last from seven days to a month depending on the customer requirements and project feasibility.
 On the other hand, the Daily Scrum encompasses a daily, stand-up meeting between the team, Product Owner, Scrum Master along with customers and management (recommended) to evaluate task completion on a daily level along with hindrances and potential risks at sight relevant to those tasks.

 Initially invented by Taiichi Ohno, the Kanban method revolutionized the automotive industry.
 Soon after, it was defined by David Anderson for knowledge work application.
-Over time, Kanban has attained significant reputation in various sectors including software, IT operations and even marketing.
+Over time, Kanban has attained a significant reputation in various sectors including software, IT operations, and even marketing.

-Kanban is yet another one of Agile frameworks that is designed to make project lifecycle more streamlined and team collaboration more effective albeit through consistent improvements and ease in change management.
+Kanban is yet another of the Agile framework that is designed to make project lifecycle more streamlined and team collaboration more effective albeit through consistent improvements and ease in change management.
 As with Scrum, comparing Kanban vs Agile is not reasonable since Kanban is a sub-category of Agile frameworks.

 Being a part of the same family, when it comes to Scrum vs Kanban, Scrum happens to be winning the race.
 A reason for this could be that Scrum aims at effective planning right from the inception of the project and consistent evaluation ensuring the project remains on track whereas Kanban focuses more on continuous improvement via incremental modifications within a defined work environment.

-According to a research paper by Ahmed, Markkula and Oivo involving respondents from 27 different organizations, practitioners perceived Kanban as easy to learn and useful in individual and teamwork.
+According to a research paper by Ahmed, Markkula, and Oivo involving respondents from 27 different organizations, practitioners perceived Kanban as easy to learn and use in individual and in teamwork.